dipy/dipy/paper/joss/reconst_ivim/paper.md

 [@LeBihan2008] including kidneys, liver, and heart [@Powers1991, @PMID:9038058,
 @Callot2003, ].
 Many more applications are now under investigation such as imaging for cancer (prostate, liver, kidney, pancreas, etc.) [@Koh2011] and imaging of human placenta [@Moore2000, @moore2000vivo].
-Still, one of its mort common applications is in brain mapping neuroscience research [@Federau2012].
+Still, one of its most common applications is in brain mapping neuroscience research [@Federau2012].
 For example in research on Parkinson’s disease, where it is used to study aging and structural degeneration of fibre pathways in the brain